-- Lists the daemons which are not running (vxattachd, vxconfigbackupd, vxesd, vxrelocd ...). - Lists the disks which are not in 'online' or 'online shared' state (vxdisk list). - Lists the diskgroups which are not in 'enabled' state (vxdq list). - Lists the volumes which are not in 'enabled' state (vxprint -g <dgname>). - Lists the volumes which are in 'Unstartable' state (vxinfo -g <dgname>). - Lists the volumes which are not configured in (AIX) /etc/filesystems, (Linux/HP-UX)/etc/fstab, or (SunOS)/etc/vfstab.
+- Lists the daemons which are not running (vxattachd, vxconfigbackupd, vxesd, vxrelocd ...). - Lists the disks which are not in 'online' or 'online shared' state (vxdisk list). - Lists the diskgroups which are not in 'enabled' state (vxdg list). - Lists the volumes which are not in 'enabled' state (vxprint -g <dgname>). - Lists the volumes which are in 'Unstartable' state (vxinfo -q <dqname>). - Lists the volumes which are not configured in (AIX) /etc/filesystems, (Linux/HP-UX)/etc/fstab, Of (SunOS)/etc/vfstab.